M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: name…

-   The path to the code to set, below ``.moat.kv code proc`` or whatever else is configured under ``codes``.
+   The path to the code to set, below ``.moat kv code proc`` or whatever else is configured under ``codes``.

 TODO: Old versions of the code continue to run; MoaT-KV does not yet restart users.

-.. program:: moat.kv client job
+.. program:: moat kv job

 Subcommand for controlling and executing code stored in MoaT-KV.